-- TOD beneficiaries need to be updated as your life changes.
-As your life changes, so should your TOD beneficiaries.
+If you have a TOD account, make sure you update your TOD beneficiaries periodically.
 This is particularly important if a beneficiary you have named predeceases you or falls out of favor.
-Note that if you have a revocable living trust and name it as the beneficiary of your TOD accounts, then each time you change the beneficiaries of the trust you will also change the TOD beneficiaries without having to change the TOD beneficiary designation you have on file with your bank.
+Keep in mind that if you have a revocable living trust and name it as the beneficiary of your TOD accounts, each time you change the beneficiaries of the trust you will also change the TOD beneficiaries without having to change the designation you have on file with the investment company.